luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/tutorial-develop-mongodb-nodejs-part5.md

 ## <a name="next-steps"></a>Passos seguintes

-Nesta parte do tutorial, fez o seguinte:
+Nesta parte do tutorial, fez as seguintes tarefas:

 > [!div class="checklist"]
 > * Utilizou as APIs do Mongoose para ligar a sua aplicação de heroes ao Azure Cosmos DB.